-The original article was posted by me on Sun Island Jamaica Ltd’s website in 2015.
-Since then, it has gotten tremendous feedback which caught me by surprise as my first blog post.
-I’ve visited a few of the mentioned locations since the original article and have edited them accordingly…
+The original article was posted on Sun Island Jamaica Ltd’s website in 2015.
+Since then, it has gotten tremendous feedback which caught me by surprise as my first ever blog post.
+I’ve visited some of the mentioned waterfalls/rivers since the original article and have edited accordingly.

 We’re all accustomed to the usual beach flex, but what about those days where you’re not too thrilled about hot sun, sand and sometimes overcrowded venues?
-For those like me who appreciate the occasional river outing to help “clean your heart”, the trip to a refreshing, natural stream may not be as far as you may think.
-Though I’m aware dozens of rivers could’ve been included here, I thought 1 per parish was sufficient.
+For those like me who appreciate river “wash offs”, the trip to a refreshing, natural stream may not be as far as you may think!
+Though dozens of rivers could’ve been included here, let’s start with 1 per parish.

-Be prepared to do a little hiking or riding if you seek out this majestic treasure.
-The route I traveled included an easy 10-minute walk after parking at an all-age school, which served as a driving dead end.
-I’ve been told there’s a path which includes walking through the hermitage dam, but I haven’t yet discovered it.
+Be prepared to do a short hike or ride to seek out this majestic treasure.
+The route traveled (found here) included an easy 10-minute walk after parking at an all-age school, which served as a driving dead end.
+There’s also a longer path which includes walking through the Hermitage Dam.

 Mountain River Cave – St.Catherine

-Located in the lush green terrains of Cudjoe Hill, it houses a large collection of art of Jamaica’s native inhabitants, the Tainos, and shows clues to their early existence.
+Located in the lush green terrains of Cudjoe Hill, the area houses a large collection of art by Jamaica’s native inhabitants, the Tainos, and shows clues to their early existence.

 Salt River – Clarendon